Garden waste collection service

 Can I get more than one brown bin?

-- Yes.
-Following the introduction of the charges, up to 3 brown bins can be uplifted per household.
-The cost will be £30 per bin uplift so 3 bins would be £90
+- Yes, up to 3 brown bins can be uplifted per household.
+The cost is £40 for each bin

 I share a communal bin – what should I do?

-- We would ask that residents work together and make arrangements to make a single £30 payment to the Council to allow them to receive the service
+- Residents should work together and make arrangements to make a single payment to us to allow them to receive the service

-- The garden waste collected by the Council is turned into compost and is mainly used as a soil conditioner.
+- We turn it into compost and it is mainly used as a soil conditioner.
 Some is also used for landfill restoration.
-No garden waste collected by the Council is sent to landfill.
-It is not currently financially viable to offer this compost for sale to the public.
+No garden waste collected by us is sent to landfill.
+It is not currently financially viable to offer this compost for sale to the public